The Reed Procedure® Frequently Asked Questions

 A Patient Ambassador is a patient who has undergone The Reed Procedure ® and can offer insight to other patients who are thinking about both the trial and permanent implant.
 Our Patient Ambassador program includes 20 former patients, all of whom have generously volunteered their time to answer questions from patients considering the Reed Procedure and share their own personal experiences with the procedure.
 You can learn more about our Patient Ambassadors, as well as find their email addresses by viewing our Patient Ambassador Program.
-We encourage any candidates or patients of The Reed Procedure® to look into this program and hear directly from our former patients about how the Reed Procedure changed their lives.
+We encourage any candidates of The Reed Procedure® to look into this program and hear directly from our former patients about how the Reed Procedure changed their lives.

 Is the Reed Procedure® covered by insurance?

-Yes.
-Reed Migraine’s Insurance Specialists have over 25 years experience in successfully working with all of the carriers with respect to verifying benefits and obtaining precertification for the procedure.
-We pride ourselves on complete transparency here and our specialists will keep you updated throughout the process.
+Reed Migraine’s Insurance Specialists have over 25 years of experience in successfully working with all of the carriers with respect to verifying benefits and obtaining precertification for the procedure.
+We pride ourselves on complete transparency here, and our specialists will keep you updated throughout the process.
 The key point here is that you will have confirmation of insurance coverage prior to any procedures.

-Can I qualify even if I have had other surgeries for migraine and they haven’t helped?
+Can I qualify even if I have had other surgeries for migraines and they haven’t helped?

 Yes, we have had success with many patients that have had various types of surgical procedures for their migraines.
 These procedures often include ablation (cutting) the nerves of the head or any other type of surgical intervention specifically on the nerves.
-If you continue to experience significant head pain after other surgical procedures, then we recommend that you schedule a (complimentary) appointment with one of our Reed Migraine physician specialists to review your individual situation in more detail.
+If you continue to experience significant head pain after other surgical procedures, then we recommend that you schedule a complimentary phone consultation with Dr. Reed to review your individual situation in more detail.
 You can schedule a phone consultation by clicking the following link: Phone Consultation Request.

 Will this help my type of headache?

-Implanted Neurostimulation (Occipital Nerve Stimulation, the Reed Procedure, the Omega Procedure) have been demonstrated successful for virtually all types of chronic head pain including:
+The Reed Procedure has been demonstrated successful for virtually all types of chronic head pain including:

 - Migraine Headaches (all types)